Public holiday pay and entitlements for state system employees

 • If you know which WA award covers you:

-• If you don’t know whether you are covered by a WA award – follow the steps on the Finding the right pay rate page to work out if any award applies.
+• If you don’t know whether you are covered by a WA award – follow the steps on the Finding the right pay rate page to work out if an award applies.

-• If you are covered by an industrial agreement, please check the specific provisions in the agreement by contacting the human resources area of your employing organisation.
+• Employees who are covered by an industrial agreement should check the specific provisions in the agreement by contacting the human resources area of your employing organisation.

 Special WA award provisions for Easter Saturday